Write a Java Command

 }

 4. By overriding the parseArgs method, you could read the inputs from a Map object and assign the value to the pre-defined private variables.
-You could also add your own validation logic in the method, and it will be returned as false if the arguments is invalid.
+You could also add your own validation logic in the method, and it will be returned as false if the arguments are invalid.

 @Override